dmazin/dmazin.github.io/_posts/2026-02-16-bristol-day-two.md

   <img src="/assets/images/bristol/public_notice_about_goats.jpg" alt="The goat-and-dog sign">
 </figure>

 Past the gate, I continued precariously going downhill, using my hands for balance.
-I suddenly understood why some people's asses were muddy.
+I suddenly understood why earlier I had seen people with muddy asses.
 But I did not slip.
 I started looking for the goats -- it was very windy -- and -- in the distance, there they were!

 <figure>
   <img src="/assets/images/bristol/goats.jpg" alt="The goats of the Avon Gorge">